 I have learned that fried cauliflower tastes really good and that I prefer the dog-friendly beaches of Yafo over tourist-heavy Gordon Beach.
 On Sidrat Darom – a trip to the south of Israel planned by Gap and the Mechina participants – I saw stars more clearly than I ever could at home.
 I have shared in authentic Israeli cultural lessons, like making pita on a fire pit with Shmulik, although I have yet to learn how to set up a pekal.
 I make spontaneous day trips to Tzfat and the Baha’i Gardens.
 I have been brought to tears by Muki’s pioneer story and the Zionist dream.
 I have been welcomed into the homes of my friends.
 There, I interact with the variety of Israeli families; I have sung new Shabbat songs at a full dinner table and have had movie nights in bed (complete with popcorn and tea, of course).
 And I can never forget the musical Tashlich overlooking the beach sunset.
 The spiritual, bonding, and unorthodox qualities of that night capture the essence of BINA.

-These past months in Israel have been eye-opening and have forced me to question my preconceived notions of this land and gifted me with a comprehensive education on the different peoples here.
+These past months in Israel have been eye-opening, filled with personal growth, and have forced me to question my preconceived notions of this land and gifted me with a comprehensive education on the different peoples here.
 I witnessed the Bedouin lifestyle in the Negev and discovered the adversity they face.
 I went up north to a Druze village to gain a deeper understanding of their religion and customs.
 Through my volunteer work in an after school program for asylum seeking children, their youthful enthusiasm and unconditional love blurs the darkness of immigration politics.
 My Monday mornings in the soup kitchen have exposed me to the poverty of South Tel Aviv and helped me grow in my compassion and patience.

 In Israel, pages of Raja Shehadeh’s memoirs and Amos Oz’s prose come to life.
 The Gap group took a trip to East Jerusalem, where we stood on the ruins of King David’s reign and listened to the hopes and reality of a Palestinian boopkeeper.
 The Mechina spent a night at Kibbutz Yad Mordechai in the Gaza Envelope in order to absorb the harsh reality of life there.
 Women shared the hardship of raising children under the constant threat of fire and a colorful bomb shelter stood alone between the school and the kid’s clubhouse.